DeChambeau shuns PGA Tour to join LIV Golf

 He has been unveiled the day after the PGA Tour said it was suspending any members who joined the rival circuit.

-DeChambeau's first appearance will be in the second of the $250m eight-event series, which starts on 30 June in Portland, Oregon.
+DeChambeau's first appearance will be in the second of the $250m eight-event series, which runs from 30 June to 2 July in Portland, Oregon.

 LIV Golf chief executive Greg Norman said DeChambeau was "an exciting addition" because he is "passionate and innovative in his approach and committed to pushing the boundaries".